ishachhabra1/NeuroSites/README.md

 ## Want to Contribute?

 You’re welcome to share your own templates!
 See the [CONTRIBUTING.md](CONTRIBUTING.md) for structure and submission guidelines.

+If you have suggestions for how NeuroSites could be improved, or want to report a bug, [open an issue](https://github.com/NeuroHackademy2025/NeuroSites/issues/new)!

 ---